 County resource guide

-Autism Resources in Polk, North Carolina
+Autism Resources in Polk County, North Carolina

-Local providers
+Local Providers5 providers in Polk County

 Formal autism evaluations by developmental pediatricians, psychologists, or neuropsychologists.